Josh-Cena/eslint-config-jc/docs/eslint-base/functions.md

 We require all return statements to be either explicitly returning a value or implicitly returning `undefined` (in case of `void`-returning functions).
 Because most of our code is already type-checked by TypeScript, which surfaces the implicitly returned `undefined` in the return type, this rule is more for aesthetic purposes.
 It also helps us find all possible return values at a glance.

+`return voidFunction()` is also not allowed.
+Use `voidFunction(); return;` instead.
+This makes it easier to tell if a function is returning a value or not.
+For this reason, we turn off the typescript-eslint rule `@typescript-eslint/consistent-return`, because it needs type information and is not useful for our style.

 ### [`no-useless-return`](https://eslint.org/docs/rules/no-useless-return)

 - Severity: error